openthread/ot-br-posix/etc/openwrt/openthread-br/README.md

 ```
 ### 2. Enable OpenThread Border Router

-OpenThread is not selcted by default, so use menuconfig to select openthread-br(OpenThread Border Router).
+OpenThread is not selected by default, so use menuconfig to select openthread-br (OpenThread Border Router).

 ```bash
 make menuconfig
 ```

-In the configure window, use key Up, key Down to move cursor and key Left, key Right choose action.
+In the configure window, use the Up and Down keys to move the cursor and the Left and Right keys to choose an action.

 1. Select *Network* to enter its submenu.
-2. Enable *openthread-br* by moving cursor to it and press **Y**.
+2. Enable *openthread-br* by moving the cursor to it and pressing **Y**.
-3. Take *Exit* action.
+3. Select *Exit* to exit.

 ### 3. Build OpenThread Border Router